 Since the end of 2006, I have worked in a number of countries in the fields of education, health, monitoring, evaluation, research and training.
-My work has taken me to: Armenia, Ukraine, Pakistan, Saudi Arabia, Morocco, Russia,Turkey,Qatar, Malaysia, Ascension Island, Italy, United Kingdom, Northern Ireland, Egypt, Israel, United Arab Emirates, Bahrain, Afghanistan and now Kurdistan, Iraq.
+My work has taken me to: Armenia, Ukraine, Pakistan, Saudi Arabia, Morocco, Russia,Turkey,Qatar, Malaysia, Ascension Island, Italy, United Kingdom, Northern Ireland, Egypt, Israel, United Arab Emirates, Bahrain, Afghanistan, Kurdistan, Iraq and now China.

 My daughter Sequoia Schmidt, started her own publishing company based in Texas,- Di Angelo Publications-in 2009.
 She is the author of two award winning adventure travel books.
 Her website is: www.sequoiaschmidt. com Sequoia is an adept entrepreneur and athlete.
 When our schedules permit we travel together.
 Tragically, my son Denali Schmidt was killed in the mountains of Pakistan while working with his father Marty Schmidt, who was attempting to summit K2 for the third time in July 2013.
 Denali had just graduated at the top of his class in May 2013, with a Bachelor of Fine Arts in Painting and Design from California College of the Arts.
 Their bodies have not yet been found.
 I still enjoy hiking, playing my flute, swimming, gigong practice, taking care of children and animals, learning new languages, reading as well as writing in different genres.
 "Getting Off the X" is the first in a three part series of non-fiction books.
 "Kismet" is my first published volume of poetry.

-In 2014, I took Denali's writings on "Zen and the Art of Skiing" and with my mother Theresa Grasso Munisteri, an independent editor; we compiled a book form, which was printed and published with my daughter Sequoia's company-Di Angelo Publications.
-"Zen and the Art of Skiing" is a three generation tribute from Denali's maternal side of the family to his emerging work as a writer and an athlete.
+In 2014, I took Denali's writings on "Zen and the Art of Skiing" compiled, printed and published them with my daughter Sequoia's company-Di Angelo Publications.
+"Zen and the Art of Skiing" is a tribute from Denali's maternal side of the family to his emerging work as a writer and an athlete.

-Di Angelo Publications also published my father, Joseph G. Munisteri's non-fiction book, "Born in Rome" in September 2018, and will publish best selling author, JockoWillink's third children's book, "Mikey and the Dragons" in November 2018.
+Di Angelo Publications also published my father, Joseph G. Munisteri's non-fiction book, "Born in Rome" in September 2018, as well as many other writers including best selling author, JockoWillink's third children's book, "Mikey and the Dragons" in November 2018.